Westfield Montgomery: History

-On March 1.
-1976, longtime fugitive William Bradford Bishop bought a ball peen hammer and gas can at the mall to allegedly kill and burn his family.
+On March 1, 1976, longtime fugitive William Bradford Bishop bought a ball peen hammer and a gas can at the mall to allegedly kill and burn his family.

-A renovation completed in October 1991 replaced the floors, added brass railings and a glass elevator (the latter removed in 2013), and removed all the fountains to allow for more kiosk and seating space.
-The grand re-opening featured a concert by Tony Bennett.
-An expansion wing featured the first Nordstrom in Maryland and the third in the Washington, D.C.. metropolitan area, and Crate & Barrel.
+A renovation completed in October 1991 replaced the floors, added brass railings and a glass elevator (the latter removed in 2013), and removed the fountains to allow more kiosks and seating space.
+Crate & Barrel moved into an expansion wing, as did Nordstrom, becoming the chain's first store in Maryland and the third in the Washington, D.C. metropolitan area.
+The grand re-opening included a concert by Tony Bennett.

 The Boulevard Cafes food court is located on the second level.

 After the 2005 acquisition of May Department Stores by Federated Department Stores, the Hecht’s at Montgomery was renamed Macy’s in 2006.

-On May 1, 2016, the Montgomery Mall had a new transit center opening, replacing the old transit center.
+On May 1, 2016, a new transit center at the mall replaced the old one.

 Expansion

 A plan to expand the mall by 360000 sqft was approved by Montgomery County in September 2007.
 With the expansion, Westfield Montgomery has more than 1500000 sqft, the fourth-largest mall in the Washington area behind Tysons Corner Center, Westfield Wheaton, and Fair Oaks Mall.